Lepton-flavour-violating tau decays from triality: Electroweak triplet models

 \subsection{Leptonic processes involving neutrinos}

-The electroweak triplet scalars introduce new contributions to leptonic processes involving neutrinos.
+The electroweak triplet scalars introduce new contributions to leptonic processes with neutrinos.
 We follow the discussion in Refs.~\cite{Li:2018cod,Li:2019xvv,Li:2021lnz} and focus on the most stringent electroweak physics constraints~\cite{Li:2018cod,Li:2019xvv}, namely lepton flavour universality, neutrino trident and shifts of the Fermi constant and its impact on the weak mixing angle, the $W$ boson mass and CKM unitarity.
-The weak mixig angle, the $W$ boson mass, and CKM unitarity do not receive direct contributions, but are modified indirectly via the shift of the Fermi constant extracted in muon decay, $G_{F, \mu}$.
+The latter three do not receive direct contributions at tree level, but are modified indirectly via the shift of the Fermi constant extracted in muon decay, $G_{F, \mu}$.

 In particular, the partial width for the decay $\ell_\alpha\to \ell_\beta \nu_i\bar \nu_j(\gamma)$ in terms of relevant Wilson coefficients is given by~\cite{Kinoshita:1958ru,Marciano:1988vm,Fael:2013pja,Ferroglia:2013dga}